YunJang/DragonEggEnchanting/README.md

 Features:
 - Enhance your equipment past the default enchantment levels (such as Efficiency V) by using certain materials and levels.
-- The higher the level of your current enchantment, the lower the chance of success!
-	- Level 1 ~ 5: 100%
-	- Level 6: 70%
-	- Level 7: 60%
-	- Level 8: 50%
-	- Level 9: 40%
-	- Level 10: 30%
+- Rates are modifiable.
+But typically you'll want lower levels to be more likely to succeed than higher levels!
-- Following Enchantments are obtainable:
+- Following Enchantments are obtainable (but also modifiable):
 	- Power X
 	- Sharpness X
 	- Bane of Arthopods X